Use the Google BigQuqery destination component to store the output of a data flow in a BigQuery table.

 - Automatically create table if it doesn't exist - if unchecked and the table doesn't exist, the job fails.

 - Automatically add missing columns - when checked, the job will check if each of the specified columns exist in the table and if one does not exist, it will add it.
+Note: Uncheck this if your target is a partitioned table (See below).

 Inserting data into partitioned tables